prometheusresearch/baseline-codebase/src/rex.instrument/test/test_instrumentversion.rst

-There's a static method on InstrumentVersion named ``validate_definition()`` that will check the given structure against the PRISMH specifications for Instrument Definitions.
+There's a static method on InstrumentVersion named ``validate_definition()`` that will check the given structure against the RIOS specifications for Instrument Definitions.
 It will raise an exception if the definition is not well-formed::